UW-APL-EIS/vernamfs/README.md

 Thus data in the field is completely unintelligible to anyone gaining access to the remote unit.

-Once the field unit, with its OTP, is recovered, it is simply combined with the vault copy and the original stored data produced.
-This is essentially one large XOR operation over the entire (used portion) of the OTP.
-We supply a directory to dump all the newly-created files:
+Once the field unit, with its OTP, is recovered and transported back to vault location, it is simply combined with the vault copy and the original stored data recovered.
+This is essentially one large XOR operation over the entire (used portion) of the OTPs.
+The VernamFS recover subcommand handles this operation.
+We supply a directory to hold all the newly-created files:

 ```
-vault$ copy remote pad OTP to here
+vault$ ship remote OTP to here
 vault$ mv /some/safe/place/OTP.V .
 vault$ mkdir data
-vault$ ./vernamfs recover OTP OTP.V data  (NOT DONE YET)
+vault$ vernamfs recover OTP OTP.V data  (NOT DONE YET)
 ```

-As per the requirements of any OTP, we can NEVER re-use the pads:
+As per the requirements of any OTP, we can _never_ re-use the pad data.
+After the recovery is complete:

 ```
 vault$ rm OTP OTP.V